A NEWSLETTER ABOUT CONTENT, SAID LIKE IT IS.

 For fun, I write words without purpose for the pure joy of writing them.
 For work, I write purposeful words that help talented people earn a living.
-Brian Dean told me I have superpowers (not me directly, but people who study and create SEO copy).
+Brian Dean told me I have superpowers (okay, not me directly, but people like me who write creative SEO copy).

 I want to make the world a better place by cleaning up gross design and demolishing shitty writing (with horsepower).

-The copy on your website needs to speak to your reader and show off what you’ve got to Google.
 If Google likes what you say (and how you structured what you say) you get a boost in search results.
 That boost puts your page in front of your ideal customers.
-Those ideal customers click your link.
-That’s when the copy on your website needs to tell your story in a way that convinces your customers to stick around and read more about how you will solve their problem.
+Those ideal customers click your link and read your story.
+Your story convinces your customers to stick around and read more about how you will solve their problem.
 Communicate that better than your competition (within a few seconds of landing on your page) and that’s money in the bank.

 When I help draft that communication—when my words resonate with your customers and they choose you over everyone else—that makes me feel great about what I do.

 The SEO part is the science that gets customers to your page.
-The copywriting part is the creative way you keep them on your page.
+The copywriting part is the creativity that keeps your customers on your page.

 I create content that blows up the tiny corners of the world.

 Sometimes that content is a website (design + copy).
 Sometimes it’s a value proposition or something as small (and important) as a headline.
 Sometimes it’s a blog post (a collection of kickass words that tell a useful story, build authority, and solve a problem).